Our 2019 season will be announced on October 21, 2018

-June 6th – June 24th, 2017
+June 5 – June 23, 2018

 Weekly recital opportunities

-- Classes and forums in technique, artistry, musicianship and career management
+Classes and forums in technique, artistry, musicianship and career management

-- Assigned practice room and time available each day
+Assigned practice room and time available each day

 The MMF Piano Institute is a rigorous and in-depth program for devoted and exceptionally talented young pianists, ranging from the pre-college to conservatory level.
-The goal of the program is to offer solo and collaborative pianists a stimulating environment in which to study and explore various musical philosophies.
+The goal of the program is to offer pianists a stimulating environment in which to study and explore various musical philosophies.
 With an open-class policy, students have the unique opportunity to observe, participate and learn from the insights of each faculty artist and student.
 Additionally, scheduled open forums examine structural analysis, the dynamics of performance, thematic scope, and career management.
 In the tradition of Schnabel, Rachmaninoff, Neuhaus and Liszt, the MMF Piano Institute encourages the philosophy that a diversity of ideas inspires and facilitates artistic freedom.

 The Miami Music Festival Piano Institute is sponsored by Steinway and Sons of Coral Gables who graciously loan MMF exceptional pianos for participant study and performance throughout the festival.